Distal Urethral Stenosis in Infancy and Childhood (Spasm of the External Urinary Sphincter) and Dysfunctional Voiding

 In addition to recurrent urinary tract infections, these patients have hesitancy in initiating micturition and a slow, hesitant, or interrupted urinary stream.
 Enuresis and involuntary loss of urine during the day are common complaints.
 Abdominal straining may be required in order to void.
 Small amounts of residual urine are found, which impair the vesical defense mechanism.
 A voiding cystourethrogram may reveal an open bladder neck and ballooning of the proximal urethra secondary to spasm of the external sphincter (Figure 42–1).

 Distal urethral stenosis with reflux spasm of voluntary urethral sphincter.
 Left: Voiding cystourethrogram showing bilateral vesicoureteral reflux, a wide-open vesical neck, and severe spasm of the striated urethral sphincter in the mid portion of the urethra (arrow) secondary to distal urethral stenosis.
 Right: Postvoiding film.
 The bladder is empty and the vesical neck open, but the dilated urethra contains radiopaque fluid proximal to the stenotic zone.
 Bacteria in the urethra thus can flow back into the bladder.
-(Courtesy of ...
+(Courtesy of AD ...